Connect with us

 The project has had its share of controversy since it was commissioned in July 2013.
 It was, for example, suspended barely two weeks after its groundbreaking after the tender was cancelled on allegations that the contract was twisted to lock out local firms in favour of Chinese companies.

-Days after the project was stopped, Nairobi County governor Evans Kidero asked the developer to obtain a fresh environmental impact assessment report from Nema.
-Dr Kidero argued that the project would be a nightmare for business and motorists in Nairobi.
+Days after the project was stopped, Nairobi County Governor Evans Kidero asked the developer to obtain a fresh environmental impact assessment report from Nema.
+Dr Kidero argued that the project would be a nightmare for businesses and motorists in Nairobi.

 Nakumatt, a tenant of the Hazina Trade Centre, was also opposed to the project.
 The retailer moved to court to stop the project until 2023 when its 20-year lease is scheduled to expire.